On the basis of

 Written examination 5 hours (counts 100 % of final grade).

 Alphabetical Scale, A(best) – F (fail)

 Graded by the internal examiner.
-External examiner is used periodically every 4th year, next time in 2018/2019.
+External examiner is used periodically every 4th year, next time autumn 2018.

 • 6 out of 11 assignments must be submitted according to specified deadlines and be approved to be allowed to write the exam.